TimSoethout/goodwe-sems-home-assistant/README.md

 ## Setup

 Crude sensor for Home Assistant that scrapes from GoodWe SEMS portal.
-Put `sems.py` in `custom_components/sensor` in your Home Assistant config dir.
+Put `sensor.py` in `custom_components/sems/` in your Home Assistant config dir.
+For example by running `../custom_components$ git clone git@github.com:TimSoethout/goodwe-sems-home-assistant.git sems`.
 And update configuration.

 Example entry in `configuration.yaml`: